ngambip/Grants_Financial_Analysis/README.md

 Before diving into cleaning, we’ll perform an exploratory data analysis to understand the data’s structure and uncover any immediate insights:

 1. **Initial Data Review**:
-   - Check for missing or outlier values.
+   - Checked for missing or outlier values.
    - Verify column types (dates, numeric values, categories).
+   - Checked for duplications

 2. **Descriptive Statistics**:
    - Summarize total income and total expenses.